 In aggravated domestic assault, a first conviction is considered a misdemeanor, while a second conviction is classified as a felony.
 Both are punishable by jail time and/or a fine.
 Felony domestic violence or aggravated domestic violence can carry up to 5 years of probation and prison time in the Michigan Department of Corrections.

-Any conviction in a Michigan domestic violence case may result in serious penalties and is likely to come with a probation sentence of anywhere from up to two years to five years.
+Any conviction in a Michigan domestic violence case may result in severe penalties and is likely to come with a probation sentence of anywhere from up to two years to five years.
 Most judges require anger management therapy, domestic violence counseling, attendance at AA, alcohol or drug testing, and community service.
 The defendant forced to attend a domestic violence therapy program is in for a rude awakening.
 “Patients” in these programs are treated like garbage, demeaned, humiliated, and degraded.
-Working with a highly rated, effective criminal defense attorney who is familiar with the Michigan courts and judges can help to lessen the punishment for one who is accused of domestic violence.
+Working with a highly rated, effective criminal defense attorney familiar with the Michigan courts and judges can help lessen the punishment for one accused of domestic violence.

 Probation Violations on Domestic Violence Cases

 Another way defendants are frequently harassed and abused by complainants and over-zealous probation officers in domestic violence cases is through allegations of violations of probation conditions.
 These allegations are particularly serious because probation violations frequently result in jail or prison time.
-In those cases where a defendant had his or her case taken under advisement pursuant to the domestic violence statute (MCL 769.4a), these violations often result in a conviction entering in a case where a plea bargain otherwise prevented a conviction.
-The domestic violence attorneys with LEWIS & DICKSTEIN, P.L.L.C. are extremely adept at handling probation violations, and we will find a way to help you no matter how serious the allegations or how tough judge is that is assigned to your case.
+In those cases where a defendant had their case taken under advisement pursuant to the domestic violence statute (MCL 769.4a), these violations often result in a conviction entering where a plea bargain otherwise prevented a conviction.
+The domestic violence attorneys with LEWIS & DICKSTEIN, P.L.L.C. are extremely adept at handling probation violations, and we will find a way to help you no matter how serious the allegations or how tough the judge is assigned to your case.

 Domestic Violence Defense Attorney

-With decades of experience, we have represented countless clients charged with domestic violence in Oakland County, Wayne County, Macomb County, Washtenaw County, Livingston County, and throughout Southeastern Michigan.
+The attorneys with LEWIS & DICKSTEIN, P.L.L.C. have decades of experience and an unparalleled track record of success.
+We have represented countless clients charged with domestic violence in Oakland County, Wayne County, Macomb County, Washtenaw County, Livingston County, and throughout Southeastern Michigan.